-- B. Underwriting and Rating - Personal Auto Underwriting (New and Renewal) There were no issues discovered in this review. - Homeowners Active Underwriting and Rating (New and Renewal) There were no issues discovered in this review. - Commercial Underwriting (Multi-Peril)
+- Underwriting and Rating - Personal Auto Underwriting (New and Renewal) There were no issues discovered in this review. - Homeowners Active Underwriting and Rating (New and Renewal) There were no issues discovered in this review. - Commercial Underwriting (Multi-Peril)

-Finding: The Company determined the following policies were eligible for the Special Rate Program which states "Accounts with total insured values of \$15 million or more are subject to special judgment and rating is approved by the Company."
+Finding: The Company determined the following policy was eligible for the Special Rate Program which states "Accounts with total insured values of \$15 million or more are subject to special judgment and rating is approved by the Company."
 This language is filed with the DIFP.
-The policy values were under the \$15 million.
-Therefore, the three policies were undercharged due to the Company applying the Special Rate Program for the insured.
-Policy 35922025 was undercharged to the Company for policy year 2009 and 2010.
-The Company disagreed with the examiner's findings regarding policies 35834252 and 35911682.
+The policy did not meet the requirements.
+The policy has \$9,864,000 total insured value.
+Therefore, the policy was undercharged due to the Company applying the Special Rate Program for the insured.
+This caused an undercharge to the Company in the amount of \$505.
+Policy 35861291.

-Company response:
+Company response: We agree with the finding on this policy.
+This policy did not qualify for the Special Rate

-We agree with the finding on policy 35922025.
-This policy did not qualify for the Special Rate Program.
-The prior and current terms were re-rated during the examination and the additional premiums were waived.
+Program.
+The current term was re-rated during the examination and the additional premium was waived.
 The policy will be rated correctly upon the next renewal.